 Shahista Bano, 27m lives in the settlement with her husband and baby boy.
 They have already rebuilt much of the frame of the house.

 Love Seaside, an informal settlement about half an hour north of Nadi is home to about 1500 people but it's not an official village so its people get nothing from the Government.

 The region of Ba was hit hard by Cyclone Winston.
 Even those who sought safety in the sturdy halls and centres during the storm found themselves in danger.

 Villagers from the Nakavika settlement in Ba resorted to pulling up floorboards of an evacuation centre at the Raviravi Sangam School and scrambled in the pitch darkness to safety after winds blew off the building's roof.

-Getting emergency supplies to isolated islands is the Fijian government's top priority as the recovery from Cyclone Winston continues.
+is the Fijian government's top priority as the recovery from Cyclone Winston continues.

 The damage is severe, and in some areas will take months to fix.